Location Ideas for Single family sessions

 If you want standing on the beach photos then this location works great.
 It is on the south end of Bear Lake and is a Utah State Park with fees to use it.
 It is a Utah State Park and has an entrance fee of $10- $20 per car depending on your circumstance.
 They won’t let you in free if you’re “just taking pictures”.
-There is easy parking near the beach.
 Pictures at the lake will have some sunlight on the face.
 There is plenty of sand here and beaches are less busy in the evening.
 Bring bug spray as the mosquitoes come out at dusk.
 At any locations on the beach I don’t recommend wearing nice shoes/heals.
 With beach photos, I spend time editing out anyone in the water.
 If you don’t like the lighting with sun on the faces, then we can meet right as the sun sets and have lovely soft pink lighting.

 east side at sunset

 (NOTE- because the lake is full this spot is under water and not available this season. )

 The sunset gives us beautiful lighting and reflection with the water.
 I like to use the beach access in Laketown, or First Point.

 In the summer I meet clients at 7pm or 7:30pm.